Mymensingh Engineering College

-Mymensingh Engineering College (ময়মনসিংহ ইঞ্জিনিয়ারিং কলেজ), commonly referred to as MEC, is a fully public undergraduate engineering college in Mymensingh Division, Bangladesh, and was established in 2009.
-Mymensingh Engineering College is an elite institution for graduating in engineering disciplines in Bangladesh and is affiliated with the University of Dhaka.
-It offers students the latest fields of engineering education in Bangladesh.
-Every year, around 180 students get accepted to undergraduate programs in Electrical & Electronic Engineering (EEE), Civil Engineering (CE) and Computer Science Engineering (CSE).
+Mymensingh Engineering College (ময়মনসিংহ ইঞ্জিনিয়ারিং কলেজ), commonly referred to as MEC, is a public undergraduate engineering college in Mymensingh, Bangladesh, and was established in 2007.
+This is a constituent college of the University of Dhaka.
+Every year, around 180 students get accepted to undergraduate programs in Electrical and Electronic Engineering (EEE), Civil Engineering (CE) and Computer Science and Engineering (CSE).

 History

 In January 2004, then Finance Minister M. Saifur Rahman approved the creation of Mymensingh Engineering College and Sylhet Engineering College.
 On 9 May 2006, a budget of ৳56 crore was proposed for Mymensingh Engineering College project in the meeting of the Executive Committee of National Economic Council (ECNEC).
 The two Engineering College project works continued from July 2004 to June 2007.
 After this time it was handed over to the Ministry of Education.
 During the revised Budget fixation for Sylhet Engineering College, the Minister hinted about a plan to merge these two colleges into an engineering university.

 The college was inaugurated by Former Minister Motiur Rahman on 4 July 2009.

 After that, a project of ৳27 cr was taken in hand for development of Mymensingh Engineering College.
 The project was fully completed in 2011.

-The administration admitted 60 students (by admission test) into Electrical and Electronic Engineering Department on 4 July 2009.
-In Session 2008–2009, EEE department was introduced as the 1st batch of Mymensingh Engineering College.
-In the 2014-15 Session, the CE department was introduced.
-Now three departments are running in a full swing.
+The administration admitted 60 students (by admission test) into the Electrical and Electronic Engineering Department on 4 July 2009.
+In the 2008–2009 session, EEE department was introduced as the 1st batch of Mymensingh Engineering College.
+In the 2014-15 session, the CE department was introduced.